 What is the treatment for high blood pressure in pregnancy?

 If your doctor or midwife finds that your blood pressure is high during your pregnancy, they will usually check to see if you have any protein in your urine and ask you if you have any symptoms of pre-eclampsia.
 If your blood pressure remains high, or if you have any signs of pre-eclampsia, you will usually be seen by a specialist (an obstetrician).
-The specialist has to take into account such things as:
+In order to advise on treatment, there are various questions that need to be considered by the specialist, such as:

 - How severe is your high blood pressure (hypertension)?